captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 Gioia?
 ---
 ## PAOLA:
-In convent I try to make Seder.
+In convent, I try to make Sedar.
 ---
 I take...
 ---
 template: overlap
-the comunione
+you know...the comunione

 ## DAVIDE:
 Communion wine.